What will you discover in the Minneapolis Institute of Art Library?

-From artist catalogues raisonnés to special collections, the vast research treasures in the MIA Library can only be experienced by visiting the museum.
-Begin by searching our Library catalog.
-But know that there are hundreds of uncataloged items embedded in the library, “hidden collections” also available to you.
+From artist catalogues raisonnés to special collections, the vast research treasures in the Mia Library can best be experienced by visiting the museum.
+Begin by searching the Library Catalogue, but know that there are hundreds of uncataloged items embedded in the library, “hidden collections” also available to you.
 Come explore your interests today.
-The Library is open to the public Tuesdays to Fridays from 11:30 a.m. to 4:30 p.m.

-Established with the museum’s opening in 1915, the MIA’s Art Research & Reference Library is one of the Midwest’s premiere research centers dedicated to the study of art.
-The library’s holdings provide special collection and rare printed materials as well as digitized texts/images and cutting-edge online research tools.
+Established with the museum’s opening in 1915, Mia’s Art Research & Reference Library is one of the Midwest’s premiere research centers dedicated to the study of art.
+The library’s holdings provide special collection and rare printed materials as well as digitized texts/images and online research tools.
 Spanning the world’s history of art, the library’s remarkable collection of more than 60,000 volumes continues to grow.
-Two notable recent acquisitions include Edvard Munch: Complete Paintings—Catalogue Raisonné and Vincent van Gogh: The Letters—The Complete Illustrated and Annotated Edition.

-Located on the first floor of the Michael Graves-designed wing, the Art Research and Reference Library is free and open to the public.
-Library staff members are available to assist with visitors’ research needs; they are committed to providing outstanding art information services.
+Located on the first floor of the Michael Graves-designed Target wing, the Art Research and Reference Library Reading Room is free and open to the public.
+Regular Library hours and telephone reference assistance: Tuesday – Friday, 11:30 A.M. – 4:30 P.M.
+(612) 870-3117

 In the Reading Room, visitors may access a wealth of information in a warm, welcoming place.
-Available materials include reference books, monographs, histories, catalogues raisonnés, oeuvre catalogues, museum collection and exhibition catalogues, commercial gallery catalogues, survey books, and indexes.
+Available materials include reference books, monographs, histories, catalogues raisonnés, oeuvre catalogues, museum collection and exhibition catalogues, commercial gallery catalogues, auction catalogues, survey books, indexes and international art periodicals.

 2400 Third Avenue South